 - This resets all of your device’s settings back to their factory default values BUT saves all your user data, stored music, and history.

 Remove the WiFi network and rejoin

-With most electronic gadgets, the most common fix for Wi-Fi related issues is to completely remove the network out of your smartwatch or fitness tracker and then re-join it.
+With most electronic gadgets, the most common fix for Wi-Fi-related issues is to completely remove the network from your smartwatch or fitness tracker and then re-join it.
 Try it and see if it helps with your issue.

-- Choose an available network and enter in the password, if applicable
+- Choose an available network and enter the password, if applicable.

 Turn on WiFi Auto Upload

 The auto upload setting for WiFi automatically sends your activity data to your Garmin Connect account as soon as your Garmin smartwatch finishes recording the activity.